ccsi923/midterm/README.md

 - Admin is the only one who can remove Frozen status.

 ## Interpretation:

 - ThirdParty creation: hashkey is taken as password, like the creations of other users.

 - ThirdParty credit an debit methods: `must provide their hashed key in the header of the HTTP request`, as a user with username and pasword, when it is giving those data in the authentification, the hashedkey (password) is being given by the header of the HTTP request.

-- Fraud detection: the first type of fraud is interpretated as "total amount of money".
+- Fraud detection: the first type of fraud is interpretated as "total amount of money transferred".

 - CreditCard doesn't have status, so, it can't be frozen.
 Also, it hasn't got secret key, as a result, thirparty cannot  debit or credit creditcard accounts.

 - The creation of accounts can be make giving a existent accountHolder id.

-- In he transaction endpoint the user, who is making it, should give the account id and its type (Student, CreditCard, Checking, Saving) and account id and type of the receptor either.
+- In the transaction endpoint, the user, who is making it, should give the account id and its type (Student, CreditCard, Checking, Saving) and account id and type of the receptor either.

 ## Tools